ricmars/design-components/README.md

   "packages": [
     // Array of package definitions
     {
-      "package": "package-name", // Name of the package - use dash for word separation - all lowercase (e.g., "blueprint-import")
+      "name": "name", // Friendly name of the package to display to user "package": "package-name", // Name of the package - use dash for word separation - all lowercase (e.g., "blueprint-import")
       "versions": [
         // Array of available versions for this package